We are here to help.

 Do I need to bring anything to the appointment?

 Yes.
-Please bring your completed Client History Form and reading glasses if you need them.
+Please bring your completed History Questionnaire and reading glasses if you need them.

 You are also welcome to bring anything that might help you during the day.
 For example, if you use an Obus Forme to sit more comfortably you might want to bring that along.
 We would encourage you to bring any medication you normally take, including pain relievers.